SciProgCentre/communicator-docs/codecs.md

 where `plain_identity` is any char sequence not containing `<`, `>`, and `,`.

 The difference between plain identities and compound ones is that the latter ones can define their structure according to the codecs they are parametrized by.
-Defining custom generic codecs is discouraged because of possible complexity of the resulting data structure, which makes it difficult to maintain its proper encoding on different platforms.
+Defining custom generic codecs is discouraged because of the possible complexity of the resulting data structure, which makes it difficult to maintain its proper encoding on different platforms.

-There can't be a codec with structure corresponding to an infinite input binary message.
+There can't be a codec with the structure corresponding to an infinite input binary message.

 There is an optional convention for codecs to have a namespace inside its identities: `namespace/structure`.

-All the Communicator libraries must provide builtin codec implementations for structures listed in further sections.
+All the Communicator libraries must provide built-in codec implementations for structures listed in further sections.

 Tables in codec specification mean structure layout.
 The columns from left to right correspond to immediately following fragments of binary message without any delimiters.
-The first row has the names of the parts, and the second row has either name of another codec or explanation what bytes stored in the fragment.
-A shorter structure designation is "tuple" notation like (`T1`, `T2` ..., `Tn`), which means the same but without names of structure items.
+The first row has the names of the parts, and the second row has either name of another codec or an explanation of what bytes are stored in the fragment.
+A shorter structure designation is
+"tuple" notation like (`T1`, `T2` ..., `Tn`), which means the same but without names of structure items.

 ## Plain Codecs